uday610/ryzen-ai-documentation/docs/hybrid_oga.rst

 Setup
 @@@@@

+Note: This section covers the setup required for for Hybrid LLM execution, except for Deepseek models.
+For setup needed for Deepseek models refer to :ref:`deepseek_setup` section.

 1. Install Ryzen AI 1.3 according to the instructions: https://ryzenai.docs.amd.com/en/latest/inst.html

 2. Download and unzip the hybrid LLM artifacts package